semver/semver/semver.md

 series of dot separated identifiers immediately following the patch version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].
 Identifiers MUST NOT be empty.
 Numeric identifiers MUST NOT include leading zeroes.
+Alphabetic identifiers MUST include at least one non-numeric character.
 Pre-release versions have a lower precedence than the associated normal version.
 A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated